javi-mm02/TFG-WBK-method/README.md

 # TFG-WBK-method

-Python scripts used to generate the numerical results and figures discussed in the thesis.
+Python scripts associated with the numerical calculations and graphical material used in the thesis.

-## Repository structure
+## Contents

 - `scripts/`: source Python scripts.
-- `figures/`: output directory for generated figures.
+- `requirements.txt`: Python package dependencies.

-- `results/`: output directory for generated numerical data and tables.
+Generated figures and numerical result files are not included in this repository.
+They are produced locally when the scripts are executed.

 ## Requirements